 How to Grow Greek Juniper From Seed

 Greek juniper trees are usually monoecious, with individual trees having either female or male flowers, but not both.
-For this reason, the tree will not produce fertile seeds that can be propagated unless there are both male and female trees in near proximity, where they can cross-pollinate.
+For this reason, the tree will not produce fertile seeds that can be propagated unless there are both male and female trees nearby where they can cross-pollinate.

 If you do want to grow this tree from seed, you may need to purchase them from an online retailer.
-But seed propagation is not easy, as the seeds have complex stratification requirements— a few months of cold stratification, then a few months in warm conditions, and then another cold period—in order to germinate and sprout.
+But seed propagation is not easy, as the seeds have complex stratification requirements—a few months of cold stratification, then a few months in warm conditions, and then another cold period—to germinate and sprout.
 Typically, the seeds are sown outdoors in the desired location and protected for a couple of years until they sprout and grow into seedlings.

 Potting and Repotting Greek Juniper

 Ordinarily, small juniper cultivars can make fairly good container trees, as they don't mind cramped roots and don't require much care.
 But Greek juniper doesn't make a very good potted tree, as it grows to be quite large and is better suited for a slightly alkaline soil rather than the acidic pH of standard potting soil.
 If you do try to grow a Greek juniper as a container plant, use a large, heavy, well-draining container and blend the potting mix with an amendment such as ground limestone to increase pH.